 On the cusp of the Jewish New Year of 5782 is Elul, a month devoted to reckoning with the past year.
 This is a time for self-reflection, recognizing any unintentional harm we may have caused in the past year.
 It’s a period to sincerely reconcile with others, make amends, and ask for their forgiveness.

 When one person wrongs another, the latter should not remain silent and despise him as it states in Samuel 2: 13:22 .

 “And Absalom never said a word to Amnon, either good or bad; he hated Amnon because he had disgraced his sister Tamar.”
 Rather, he is commanded to make the matter known and ask him, “Why did you do this to me?”
 “Why did you wrong me regarding that matter?”.

 Moreover, you are obligated to reach out for reconciliation three times.
 This also applies to the family since those closest to us often have the most significant possibility to offend and withdraw in hurt, silence, and anger, as in the above reference of Absalom and Amnon. *1

-Rabbi Avraham Danzig *2 claimed that if ever you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought from the person first.
+Rabbi Avraham Danzig *2 claimed that if you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought first.
 Thus, one is not ignored in the heavenly court until he has done the work on earth.

 The structure of our holiday prayer service on Rosh Hashanah is divided into three sections, Malchuyot, Zichronot and Shofarot.

 Zichronot (Remembrances) – we acknowledge God’s role in our lives.
 Although we no longer experience direct divine prophecy as we did in ancient times, we trust that God remembers us today, as he did then and that we remember God and all he has done for us in bringing us to this very day.
 While God may be literally out of sight, God should never be out of mind.